 Fall River is committed to protecting the environment in which our members work and live.

 By signing up for Green Power, you help offset the additional cost of Green Power projects and ensure the continued development of environmentally-sensitive power to meet our future electricity demand.

-The Green Power we offer to members is a combination of locally produced small hydropower from landfill gas.
+The Green Power we offer to members is a combination of locally produced small hydropower and clean, renewable green energy that comes from landfill gas.